JS555555/ANN-implementation/README.md

 In the first experiment, I changed the optimization algorithm from SGD with momentum to the Adam optimizer.
 In the second experiment, I added more hidden layers to the network, and decreased the number of hidden units.
 Since neural network tended to overfit I applied dropout regularization to the network.

 Through the experiments, I found that the TensorFlow model with the Adam optimizer and dropout regularization outperformed the NumPy model and the other configurations of the TensorFlow model.
-Adding more hidden layers and decreasing the number of hidden units improved performance.
+Using Adam optimizer, adding more hidden layers and decreasing the number of hidden units improved performance.